midnightntwrk/midnight-trusted-setup/README.md

    the next participant will take over.

 > [!WARNING]
-> If a participant does not complete the process within 24 hours,
+>A **24-hour completion window** is enforced for submissions to maintain ceremony
-> their submission will not be accepted and the next participant will be
+> liveness.
+Unfinished submissions will be declined, and the next participant invited.
-> invited to join.
-> This is for the sake of liveness, we DO NOT intend to censor anyone.
+> This is a liveness measure, **NOT censorship.** (Note that running
-> (Note that running the update script itself only takes a few minutes on a
+> the update script itself only takes a few minutes on a commodity laptop.)
-> commodity laptop.)

 Depending on the prerequisites of the participant, setting up a GitHub account and and a Rust installation may take some time as well.